armandaskalu/SQL-Database-afterschool/README.md

 2.1.
 DDL (Data Definition Language)

-The following instructions were written in the scope of CREATING the structure of the database:
+The following instructions were written in the scope of creating the structure of the database:

 create database afterschool;
 use afterschool;